TorNATO-PRO/TorNATO-PRO.github.io/src/content/posts/stack-safe-purescript.md

 Great, so `tailRec` takes a function from `a -> Step a b`, an initial value of type `a`, and returns some `b` as the result.

-Lets look at the `Step a b` type now.
+Let's look at the `Step a b` type now.
 It turns out that this type is isomorphic to `Either a b`.

 ```purescript
 data Step a b = Loop a | Done b
 ```

 Here, `a` can be seen as the type of the parameter that we operate on in the recursive call, and `b` is the type of the final result.
-Lets apply this to our `foldrCPS` function so we can avoid blowing up the stack.
+Let's apply this to our `foldrCPS` function so we can avoid blowing up the stack.

 ```purescript
 newtype State a b = State